-Perth is sometimes overshadowed by the big cities in the east of Australia.
+Perth, capital of western Australia, is sometimes overshadowed by the big cities in the east of Australia.
 Sydney, Brisbane, and Melbourne are some of the main attractions on the continent, and with good reason.
 They’re home to major landmarks, awesome events, and famous beaches.
-But as the capital of Western Australia, Perth has a lot to offer as well.
+But Perth has a lot to offer as well and is a fast growing city full of surprises.
 These are some of the highlights to fit in if you get the opportunity to spend a few days there.

 You probably don’t need much more than the name to be tempted to visit Penguin Island!
 It’s technically outside of Perth, but it’s only a short journey to the south, in the middle of Showalter Bay.
 You’ll see a lot of interesting wildlife given that the island is situated within Showalter Islands Marine Park (the snorkeling is outstanding, in fact), but the tiny penguins are the main attraction.
 You may see them in the wild, but you can also attend a feeding to see them up close.